radiac/nanodjango/docs/settings.rst

 to configure itself and to simplify configuring Django:

 ``ADMIN_URL``
   The URL to serve the admin site from.
-If not set, the admin site will **not** be served.
+If not set, the admin site will only be served if there are models registered with ``@app.admin``.

 ``EXTRA_APPS``
   List of apps to be appended to the standard ``INSTALLED_APPS`` setting.